lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 without executing a new query).

 The new query's results will appear as a new tab in the table of the results view page.
-In the image above, you can see that this has been done, because the results view table has two tabs, and the sky images show symbols with two different colors.
+In the image above, you can see that this has been done, because the results view table has three tabs.
 Switching between table tabs will also cause the sky image and active chart to switch to show the selected query results.
 Delete the results for a given query by clicking on the x in the table tab.

 **Manipulating the plotted data and converting fluxes to magnitudes**: